ethandcosta/ImageManipulator/README.md

 - interface Operations:
   Represents an operations function object which is mapped upon by String inputs to indicate commmands in this program.
 These operations follow the command design and are put in a hashmap and have fields designed to take the parameters needed to carry out transformations in the model.

+- interface FilterableOperations:
+  Represents an operations function object which can be described as applying some kind of matrix onto the image and doing some math to find the new mapped values of r, g, b for the pixels.
+Left blank for this current iteration but anticipated for converting or adding new filterable operations which may have some additional feature vs regular Operations

 - class AbstractOperations:
-  Represents an abstraction of all the Operations function objects that we have so far in Assignment4
+  Represents an abstraction of all the Operations function objects that we have so far in Assignment5

+- class AbstractFilterableOperations
+  Represents an abstraction of all the FilterableOperations function objects that we have so far in Assignment5

 - class Brighten:
   Represents a function object that applies the function brighten on the model's image